Opening a Private Practice

 BECOME FAMILIAR WITH FINANCIAL MANAGEMENT

-PPs offers a 7-part Finance 101 video series free to PPS members.
+PPs offers a 7-part Finance 101 video series free to APTA Private Practice members.
 Finance 101 will provide you with skills and tools necessary to improve your understanding of the financial issues impacting your practice.
 The seven modules provide a solid footing for non-financial people to gain improved understanding of financial statements and how to use them to benefit your practice.
 At the conclusion of this series you will have a solid understanding of the basics of financial principles, financial statements and how to utilize them to improve your business.